 6 Top tips to reduce absenteeism in the workplace

-- It is important to have a robust Absence Management Policy in place which you can refer to if you have an employee with high absence.
-This will enable you to take the necessary action.
+- Have a robust Absence Management Policy in place.
+This can be an invaluable guide for staff.
+It will help with consistency in dealing with employees with high absence and enable the necessary action to be taken.
 How can you determine what high absence is if you don’t have trigger points?
 How can you address the situation if you don’t have a clear process?
 If you don’t have a policy and need help putting one together, please get in touch

 - Accommodating and putting in place flexible working patterns and remote working has been shown to reduce absence levels.
 Having a good work life balance is important for your teams’ health and wellbeing

-- Making sure your team take annual leave and lunch breaks and don’t do unnecessary overtime will ensure that employees don’t feel overworked and stressed.
+- Make sure your team take annual leave and lunch breaks and ban unnecessary overtime.
+By taking these steps you are helping to ensure that employees don’t feel overworked and stressed.
 Tired, stressed employees are likely to increase absenteeism in your business

-- If an employee’s absence is high, then follow your Absence Management Policy and address the situation.
-In most cases, you will find that the employees’ absence levels dramatically improve and by managing the situation you are being fair and consistent to everyone in the business
+- Tackle absenteeism.
+If an employee’s absence is high, then follow your Absence Management Policy and address the situation.
+In most cases, you will find that the employees’ absence levels dramatically improve.
+By managing the situation you are being fair and consistent to everyone in the business

-If you need any help or support in dealing with absenteeism in the workplace, please get in touch for your free half an hour consultation.
+If you need any further help or support in how to deal with absenteeism in the workplace, please get in touch for your free half an hour consultation.